axeloz/vagrant-lamp/README.md

 Your local environment is available from your host computer at the address: http://localhost:8080.
 This will launch a default application that will:
 - list all your projects
 - show the PHP configuration
-- show the server informations
+- show the server information

 The default document root is: `/vagrant/www`